Selling stuff online is a good way to make extra cash. For example, I bought a modem/router at a yard sale for $5 and sold it for $60 on eBay.

 You’ll want them to be able to recall your user ID quickly when telling others about your store, too.

 I am very comfortable purchasing products on eBay because of their feedback system.
 It seems to do a great job of weeding out the “bad” sellers.

-Because of this, as a seller you should do everything you can to make sure the buyer is 100% satisfied.
+Because of this, as a seller, you should do everything you can to ensure the buyer is 100% satisfied.
 This includes but is not limited to:

 - Shipping items quickly.